Germanium-Jeremy/CollabCanvas/docs/decisions.md

   is set, in-memory Map otherwise, fail-open to memory if Redis errors.
 - **Why**: zero required infrastructure for local dev (spec: user runs Postgres locally, no Docker), one env var to productionize.

+## ADR-009 — Short-lived access JWT + hashed, rotating refresh sessions

+- **Decision**: access JWT lives 15 minutes; the 7-day session is an opaque random token in an httpOnly cookie whose SHA-256 hash is stored in a `Session` table. `POST /api/auth/refresh` rotates it (delete row, mint new one).
+- **Why**: a 7-day *JWT* cannot be revoked (logout does nothing server-side) and a leaked one is valid for a week.
+An opaque DB-backed token gives revocation, theft detection via rotation, logout-everywhere, and a session registry — while keeping the fast, stateless JWT path for API/websocket auth.
+- **Trade-off**: refresh adds one DB round-trip every ~15 min per active user.
+  Rotation is delete-then-create, not a single transaction; a strict implementation would track token families to invalidate on replay — noted as future hardening.

+## ADR-010 — Header session state is client-fetched, keyed on route changes

+- **Decision**: the header (`UserMenu`) checks `/auth/me` on mount and on every App Router route change; there is no global session context/provider.
+- **Why**: the root layout persists across client-side navigations, so a mount-only check goes stale right after login (client-side redirect never remounts the header).
+Route-keyed re-checks fix the common transitions with one small component instead of a provider threading through the tree.
+- **Trade-off**: an extra `/auth/me` call per navigation (cheap, indexed lookup).
+  A truly global store (React context or TanStack Query) would dedupe these if the number of session-aware components grows.